mymatsubara/cheatsheet-js/src/cheatsheet/en/basics.md

 ![Creating and opening a javascript and referencing it from html](/cheatsheet/basics/external-script.gif)

-## executing javascript outside the browser using Node.js
+## execute javascript outside the browser using Node.js

 You can execute **javascript** code outside the browser using `Node.js`.